Islandora-Collaboration-Group/ISLE/docs/2_enduser_guide/2_3_containers/docker-commands.md

 To shell into a container properly without shutting it down:

 **Example:**
-`docker exec -it isle-islandora-web bash`
+`docker exec -it isle-apache bash`

 In some cases, one may need to use `Cntrl-D` to exit the container without shutting it down.